General Grant Opportunities | United Church of Canada Foundation

 The United Church of Canada Foundation provides several grants, bursaries, and other funding opportunities that are independent of our other grant programs.
 These grants support general life in the United Church, as well as specific initiatives including, but not limited to, youth ministry, Indigenous ministry, and diaconal ministry.

-Application deadlines vary based on the award.
-Please find each award’s description below for application details.
+Application deadlines vary based on the program.
+Please find each grant’s description below for application details.

 Have questions?

 We are here to help empower your ministry.
-If you have questions about the application process, or whether your project is eligible for funding, please contact Erik Lo Forte, Grants Officer, at 1-866-340-8223, or fill the form out below.
+If you have questions about the application process, or whether your project is eligible for funding, please contact Jenna Yango Leonard, Foundation Coordinator, at 1-866-340-8223, or fill the form out below.

 “It takes more than money to create stability.”
 Stability comes from a shared understanding of the problems people face, as well as a commitment to show God’s Love to the World.
 Building connections and relationships between people in Bedford House’s vast network provides their volunteers with a much better understanding of the barriers and circumstances of those people who are under-resourced.